dbierer/php-class-notes/apache-training-class-notes.md

 * Q: from Christopher to All Participants: Does that module also rewrite CSS and JS?
 * A: Need to set mod_proxy_html::ProxyHTMLExtended flag to ¨on¨

-* Q: from Maroun to All Participants: RE: stickyness: depends where you are saving the sessions right?
-* A:

 * Q: What is suExec?
 * A: see: http://httpd.apache.org/docs/2.4/suexec.html
    * provides users of the Apache HTTP Server the ability to run CGI and SSI programs under user IDs different from the user ID of the calling web server

-* Q: from Francois to All Participants: could you proxy using verb?
-* A:

 * Q: Why would TransferLog be used over CustomLog (or vice-versa)?
 * A: *TransferLog* is used to change the log file name only, not the log format.